fsprojects/OpenAPITypeProvider/README.md

 ## Known issues & Limitations
 1. No support for `OneOf` and `ManyOf` since they are basically union types which is quite difficult (or maybe impossible) to generate from type provider
-2. No filewatcher on source file - I'll probably need help with this.
-Anyone? :)

 ## Contribution